 2. Request Itemised Pricing You should see line items for frames, glass, labour, flashing, sills, and VAT.
 If the quote is a single block, ask for details.

 4. Check the BFRC Rati.ng The British Fenestration Rating Council (BFRC) label is the only independent UK energy rating.
 Insist on windows carrying this label.
+Look for the BFRC label showing a WER rating of A or B for maximum efficiency.

 “We see too many homeowners fixate on the frame price and ignore the glass specification.
 Low-e soft coat argon-filled units are now standard in good installations.
 If the quote doesn’t mention argon gas or warm edge spacers, you are looking at a budget product.” — Sarah Buckley, Technical Officer at the Glass and Glazing Federation (2025).